 Pollinators (K-6th) – Students will be introduced to our different pollinators and their flower preferences, knowledge reinforced through observations in the garden.
 Students will have the opportunity to dissect a flower to understand its parts, while also gaining a better understanding of the process of pollination and the critical role pollinators play in a plant’s life cycle.
 (Overview and NGSS)

 Wetlands (K-6th) (spring only) – Students will learn what makes wetlands unique ecosystems by investigating the plants and animals that depend on them for survival.
 Through exploration and observation of two wetland habitats, including a vernal pool, students will gain an understanding of the forest food chain, metamorphosis, and the life cycles of the spotted salamander and wood frog.
 (Overview and NGSS)

-Plant Adaptations (3rd-8th) – Students will gain an understanding of plant adaptions by learning about Earth’s 10 biomes.
-Through in-depth classroom investigations and field explorations, students will be able to identify those physical traits of plants that help them to survive in nature.
+Plant Adaptations (3rd-8th) – Students will gain an understanding of plant adaptions by learning about Earth’s ten biomes.
+Through in-depth classroom investigations and field explorations, students will be able to identify the physical traits that help plants survive in nature.
 (Overview and NGSS)